LynxiTech/BIDL/README.md

 Copy the deploy files folders named "deploy" to the root directory.

 instruction manual link：https://doc.lynxi.com/lynbidl-e/index.html
-### Compile dynamic library for Lynxi devices

-Execute ``./build_run_lif.sh``  in the "lynadapter" path.

 ## <div align="left"> Brain-inspired applications</div>
 BIDL includes a rich set of applications, including spatiotemporal classification models, video detection and tracking, robotics, and functional-level brain-inspired applications.
 <div align=center><img src="./imgs/fig4en.jpg"></div>

-Online learning includes the following brain-inspired On-Chip learning mechanisms:
-(a) SNN with BP, for transfer learning
-(b) SNN with Hebb, for music recognition
-(c) SNN with R-STDP, for noise-resistant learning
-(d) Hebbian memory, for few-shot learning
-(e) Non-gradient local learning method ZO-SGD,for brain-inspired network learning

 The brain-inspired neuronal simulation toolkit in the special applications has the following features:
 (a) Supports building neuron clusters using PyTorch for simulating the dynamics of one or multiple neuron clusters.